Borrowing over $100,000 in student loans is a huge decision.

 The Price Tag Doesn’t Represent the Value of Education

 These factors combine to make it appear that a large price tag is justified and that opting for large student loans is a reasonable option.
-This is a terrible way to look at things.
-A school might be excellent value at $10,000 per year, but at $30,000 per year, it could be a huge mistake.
+This is a dangerous way to look at things.
+A school might be an excellent value at $10,000 per year, but at $30,000 per year, it could be a huge mistake.

 Too Many Borrowing Options

 Lenders see student loans as an excellent investment.
-Unlike credit card debt or mortgage debt, it is almost impossible for a borrower get bankruptcy relief on their student loans.
+Unlike credit card debt or mortgage debt, it is almost impossible for a borrower to get bankruptcy relief on their student loans.
 Additionally, many young borrowers don’t carefully review loan agreements.
 They are more inclined to agree to lender friendly terms like high interest rates or penalties for missed payments.

 The Value Of College Has Changed

-For-profit schools are notoriously overpriced and offer little value to students, but they are not the only culprits.
-Many other more reputable schools have programs that may be excellent, but the cost of attendance is so high relative to expected income that it ends up being a bad investment.
+For-profit schools are notoriously overpriced and offer little value to students.
+However, they are not the only culprits.
+Some reputable schools have programs that may be excellent, but the cost of attendance is so high relative to expected income that it ends up being a bad investment.

 Evaluating college options requires taking a close look not just at the school, but at the major/area of study in question.
-A school could have an excellent engineering program and provide graduates with great jobs, but their English Department might have lousy job placement numbers.
+A school could have an excellent engineering program and provide graduates with great jobs, but its English Department might have lousy job placement numbers.

-In order to borrow responsibly, students must closely examine the salary that they can reasonably expect at graduation.
+To borrow responsibly, students must closely examine the salary that they can reasonably expect at graduation.
 If some graduates get large salaries, but most others end up with lessor paying jobs, the average salary might not even be a fair projection of future earnings.
 A careful review is essential.

 Make Sure College Is A Smart Investment